 Michael Ramirez is a senior consultant in the dispute resolution group at Tilleke & Gibbins in Bangkok, Thailand, where he assists clients in domestic and international dispute resolution matters.

-Michael has held office management and consulting positions

-with Authur Andersen LLP and practiced with Sedgwick, Detert, concentrated in areas of product liability, environmental and general civil litigation defence.
+Michael has held office management and consulting positions with Arthur Andersen LLP and practised with Sedgwick, Detert, Moran & Arnold in San Francisco, California, where he concentrated in areas of product liability, environmental and general civil litigation defence.
 In addition to serving as corporate litigation counsel, he counsels clients in risk prevention, warnings and compliance.
 Michael has authored several articles on dispute resolution and is a regular presenter on the subject.
 Michael earned a BA in Economics from the University of California, Berkeley, and his JD from the University of California Hastings College of the Law in San Francisco, California.